archivesspace-labs/ArchivesSnake/README.md

 client = ASnakeClient()
 ```

 There are a number of provided configurations, available in dict `asnake.logging.configurations` and exposed as toplevel constants in the module (e.g. `asnake.logging.DEBUG_TO_STDERR`, `asnake.logging.DEFAULT_CONFIG`).
 Log level and the stream/filename to be printed to can be overriden by passing `level` and *either* the `stream` or `filename` arguments to `setup_logging`.
-Mode of a file can be controlled by passing `filename`.
+Mode of a file can be controlled by passing `filemode`.

 For example: